- About EMBARC

 EMBARC are currently working with the European Lung Foundation (ELF) on creating a registry solely for patient opinion where you will have the opportunity to complete a series of questionnaires or surveys to tell us about your quality of life.

 If you have come to the website for information about bronchiectasis and living with the condition or how to improve self-management of the condition, please visit http://www.europeanlung.org/lung-disease-and-information/lung-diseases/bronchiectasis for the most up to date patient information.
+ELF have also developed a patient friendly website displaying lots of useful information including videos, much of which has been translated into mulitple languages, this can be found at https://www.europeanlunginfo.org/bronchiectasis with the website itself having now been transated into French and Dutch.

 Following the release of the European Respiratory Society bronchiectasis guidelines in September 2017, ELF have worked with the patient advisory group in creating lay terms of the guidelines for the benefit of the patient.
 The document ‘Managing adult bronchiectasis – understanding the professional guidelines’ has also been translated into multiple languages.
 To access the patient guidelines, please visit http://www.europeanlung.org/en/lung-disease-and-information/factsheets/english where further translations can also be found by clicking on the corresponding flag.